-Trump’s disdain for multilateral lending institutions is particularly worrying, as is his scepticism about the need for continued US economic leadership.
+Trump’s disdain for multilateral lending institutions is worrying, as is his scepticism about the need for continued US economic leadership.
 This could be dangerous for the global financial system.
-Years of highly unorthodox monetary policies have created an international credit bubble – and it could burst.
+Years of highly unorthodox monetary policies have created a credit bubble – and it could burst.

 Among Trump’s immediate challenges is China, the world’s second largest economy and until recently the major source of global growth.
-China’s investment-led economic growth model has almost reached its limit and its own credit bubble is almost ready to burst.
-China’s capital outflow problem is again gaining momentum and the Chinese authorities do not have good exchange rate policy options to stem the deluge.
+China’s investment-led economic growth model has almost reached its limit, and its own credit bubble is almost ready to burst.
+China’s capital outflow problem is again gaining momentum and the authorities do not have good exchange rate policies to stem the deluge.

 Another way in which Trump seems to be undermining China’s growth prospects is his proposed expansionary fiscal policy.
 Although the US economy is at or very close to full employment, Trump is pushing for deep tax cuts and increased public expenditure on infrastructure and defence.
 Those policies would almost certainly force the Federal Reserve to raise interest rates several times in 2017 to contain inflation.
 This would in turn encourage the redirection of capital to the US from emerging markets, including China, and propel the dollar ever higher.

 As the Bank for International Settlements keeps warning, emerging market economies pose a major risk to the global recovery because they have allowed their corporate sectors to increase their dollar-denominated debt by more than $3.5tn over the last eight years.
 Rising interest rates and a strong dollar could challenge major emerging economies like Brazil, Russia and South Africa, particularly at a time when commodity prices remain subdued.